- When will my loans disburse?

 - Your Loan Acceptance Form has not been received

-- You may not have completed your Entrance Counseling for Direct Loans
+- You may not have completed Entrance Counseling for Direct Loans

-- You may not have completed your Master Promissory Note for Direct Loans
+- You may not have completed Master Promissory Note for Direct Loans

 Tuition and fees are paid and any excess funds will result in a refund to you or your parent in the case of a Parent PLUS Loan.
 To view your NLU account information, check your NLU portal.

-Your refund check will be sent out within 14 days of the credit appearing on your account.
+Your refund check will be mailed within 14 days of the credit appearing on your account.
 It will be mailed to the address on file unless you have made other arrangements.

 Simply write "VOID" across the check and return it to the Student Finance Office.
 The amount of your refund check will be sent back to the government to reduce your loan debt.

-If your enrollment status changes, NLU will review your financial aid package and adjustments to your financial aid package may occur.
-If you drop below half time student status, you are not eligible for any loans.
+If your enrollment status changes, NLU will review your financial aid package and adjustments may occur.
+If you drop below half-time student status, you are not eligible for any loans.